Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Literature and related work on non-Nashian game theory

 \begin{definition}[minimax rationalizability]: Given a game $(P, \Sigma, u)$, given a player $i$, a strategy $\sigma_i$ is minimax-dominated\footnote{In the original paper \citep{Halpern:2013aa}, the opponent's strategy is taken from a subset of the opponent's strategies to account for successive eliminations.
 We are leaving out this aspect here for pedagogical reasons.
 Indeed, one can also mentally update $\Sigma$ in place as strategies get eliminated.} if

 \end{definition}

-Joseph Halpern and Rafael Pass give alternate characterizations of minimax-rationalizabi\-lity, but iterated deletion is the most intuitive one, and the one that we will use for our proof.
+Joseph Halpern and Rafael Pass give alternative characterizations of minimax-rationalizabi\-lity, but iterated deletion is the most intuitive one, and the one that we will use for our proof.
 The concept of minimax-rationalizability, defined on strategies, extends to strategy profiles, i.e., a strategy profile can be considered to be minimax-rationalizable if all the strategies it is made of are all minimax-rationalizable.

 A strong feature of minimax-rationalizability is that the result is independent of the order in which strategies are eliminated.
 The cost to pay is that it is a weak criterion in the sense that for many games, most strategies are minimax-rationalizable.
-For example, the games shown on Figures \ref{fig-prisoner-dilemma}, \ref{fig-chicken-game} and \ref{fig-coordination-game} have no minimax-dominated strategies.
+For example, the games shown in Figures \ref{fig-prisoner-dilemma}, \ref{fig-chicken-game} and \ref{fig-coordination-game} have no minimax-dominated strategies.
 The PTE is a strong criterion because it is at most unique.
 However, it requires that the outcomes are eliminated in successive steps, which means that there is an underlying structure in the (counterfactual) levels of logical omniscience as the reasoning progresses.
 This is formalized in details in \cite{Fourny2018b} where it is conjectured in particular that necessary logical omniscience, necessary rationality and necessary knowledge of strategies form an impossibility triangle.
 In the framework of perfect prediction, the logical reasoning needs to be bootstrapped starting with the entire set of outcomes, which is formally achieved with non-normal-worlds \citep{Rantala1982} in which anything is possible and nothing is necessary.

 A counterexample was obtained by running the computations on a large number of games.
 No counterexample was found on $2\times2$ games.
-Among 12 million $3\times3$ games tried out\footnote{This is only a small subset of the entire space of $3\times3$ games}, 9 million had a PTE, and a bit more than 8000 was not minimax-rationalizable, which is less than 0.1\%.
+Among the 204+ million $3\times3$ games randomly tried out\footnote{This is a sample of the entire space of $3\times3$ games.} in Section \ref{section-existence}, about 137 million had a PTE.
+Of another random sample of about 12 million games, a bit more than 8000 was not minimax-rationalizable, which is less than 0.1\%.
+This counterexample is shown in Figures \ref{fig-ccbr-counterexample} and \ref{fig-ccbr-counterexample-2}, with both solution concepts are shown.
+Part of the reason is that minimax rationalizability eliminates strategies (rows and columns), while necessary rationality and Necessary Knowledge of Strategies eliminate strategy profiles (single outcomes).